apache/pulsar/faq.md

 You can set *infinite* retention time or size, by setting `-1` for either time or size retention.
 For more details, see [Pulsar retention policy](http://pulsar.apache.org/docs/en/cookbooks-retention-expiry/#retention-policies).

-It also means that data is kept forever, by default, if the consumers are not acknowledging.

 ### How can a consumer "replay" a topic from the beginning?
 Where can I set an offset for the consumer?
 1. Use admin API (or CLI tool):